kkf017/CryptoBox/CryptoBox/manual.md

-# CryptoBox
-Toolbox for cryptography.
+Toolbox for cryptography. (see documentation on [github](https://github.com/kkf017/Image-Processing-toolbox-))

 ### Libraries
 * Requires python>=3.5.